jp7677/dxvk-nvapi/README.md

 ### Lutris

-DXVK-NVAPI is enabled by default in Lutris since 0.5.9-beta1 and newer.
+DXVK-NVAPI is enabled by default since Lutris 0.5.9.
 It's updated automatically.

 - To use a custom version, copy a folder with that version containing `x32`/`x64` with `nvapi.dll`/`nvapi64.dll` of corresponding architecture inside them, into `~/.local/share/lutris/runtime/dxvk-nvapi/`.
 Edit the "DXVK-NVAPI version" field in the Lutris settings to the name of that folder.